telerik/reporting-docs/designing-reports/report-structure/map/how-to/how-to-setup-a-map-using-the-map-wizard.md

 1. In the next page you have to select the fields which will be used to build the map charts.

-    >tip Since the map will use a Location Provider, there is no need to provide the  __Latitude__  and  __Longitude__  coordinates by yourself, so you can                 left these boxes empty and just define a location group, which will set the geocoding string.
+    >Since the map will use a Location Provider, there is no need to provide the  __Latitude__  and  __Longitude__  coordinates by yourself, so you can                 left these boxes empty and just define a location group, which will set the geocoding string.

    + Select the __Pie Chart__  radiobutton from the *Datapoints type*  box.